 Why is my available balance less than my wallet balance?

 - The available balance subtracts network fees required to send a transaction.
 For example, if you have $5 USD in Bitcoin, and the fee is $3 USD to send Bitcoin, you will see $2 USD as the available balance.
 Fees are paid to individual networks (Bitcoin, Ethereum, etc.) to deliver transactions - they are not kept by Exodus.

 Each time you send a blockchain asset, a transaction fee must be included to ensure your payment is processed by the network and reaches the destination.
-These fees are paid to each assets network (Bitcoin, Ethereum, etc.) they are not kept by Exodus.
+These fees are paid to each asset's miners (Bitcoin, Ethereum, etc.), they are not kept by Exodus.